sprintertech/sprinter-sdk/docs/docs/03-sdk/03-class-reference.md

 There are two variations of this method.
 One is used for general cross-chain transactions, and another handles contract call solutions:
 - `SolutionOptions`: For standard cross-chain transfers.
 - `ContractSolutionOptions`: For contract call solutions.
-You can specify options to control how the request is made, including custom headers, credentials, or other fetch settings.
+You can specify options to control how the request is made.

 #### Parameters